sunlightlabs/congress-ios/APPSTORE.md

 * See bill activity with vote breakdowns
 * Get directions to a legislator's D.C. office
 * Committee listings for House and Senate
-* Calendar of scheduled committee hearings
+* View scheduled committee hearings and add them to your calendar

 Features coming soon: